 My interview with Bruce Duncan

-Randal Koene was born in Groningen and had lived in Haarlem for most of his childhood.
+Randal Koene is a neuroscientist.
 In How to be a machine his fascination for simulating the brain comes to the fore.
 ‘I was unable to optimize issues in the same way as a computer in my head. … I came across a huge number of limitations and I realized that they were all related to our brain.
 It became clear to me that the human brain needs improvement.’

 In his teenage years he started to approach the biological brain from the analogy of computers.
 He realized that: